Millard Fillmore: Early life and career

-Millard Fillmore was born on January 7, 1800, in a log cabin, on a farm in what is now Moravia, Cayuga County, in the Finger Lakes region of New York.
-His parents were Phoebe Millard and Nathaniel Fillmore, and he was the second of eight children and the oldest son.
+Millard Fillmore was born on January 7, 1800, in a log cabin, on a farm in what is now Moravia, in the Finger Lakes region of New York.
+His parents were Phoebe Millard and Nathaniel Fillmore; he was the second of eight children and the oldest son.
+The Fillmores were of English descent; John Fillmore arrived in Ipswich, Massachusetts, during the colonial era.

-Nathaniel Fillmore was the son of Nathaniel Fillmore Sr. (1739–1814), a native of Franklin, Connecticut, who became one of the earliest settlers of Bennington, Vermont, when it was founded in the territory that was then called the New Hampshire Grants.
+Nathaniel Fillmore was the son of Nathaniel Fillmore Sr., a native of Franklin, Connecticut, who became one of the earliest settlers of Bennington, Vermont.
 Nathaniel Fillmore and Phoebe Millard moved from Vermont in 1799 and sought better opportunities than were available on Nathaniel's stony farm, but the title to their Cayuga County land proved defective, and the Fillmore family moved to nearby Sempronius, where they leased land as tenant farmers, and Nathaniel occasionally taught school.
-The historian Tyler Anbinder described Fillmore's childhood as "one of hard work, frequent privation, and virtually no formal schooling.”
+The historian Tyler Anbinder described Fillmore's childhood as "one of hard work, frequent privation, and virtually no formal schooling."

 Over time Nathaniel became more successful in Sempronius, but during Millard's formative years, the family endured severe poverty.
 Nathaniel became sufficiently regarded that he was chosen to serve in local offices, including justice of the peace.
 Hoping that his oldest son would learn a trade, he convinced Millard, who was 14, not to enlist for the War of 1812 and apprenticed him to clothmaker Benjamin Hungerford in Sparta.
 Fillmore was relegated to menial labor, and unhappy at not learning any skills, he left Hungerford's employ.

-His father then placed him in the same trade at a mill in New Hope.
+His father placed him in the same trade at a mill in New Hope.
 Seeking to better himself, Millard bought a share in a circulating library and read all the books that he could.
-In 1819 he took advantage of idle time at the mill to enroll at a new academy in the town, where he met a classmate, Abigail Powers, and fell in love with her.
+In 1819 he took advantage of idle time at the mill to enroll at a new academy in the town, where he met and fell in love with a classmate, Abigail Powers.